mosets/docs/faq.md

 **/components/com_mtree/templates/**

 All Mosets Tree templates are stored in the above directory in its own sub-directory.
-Mosets Tree comes with a default template called '_kinabalu_' which is stored at `/components/com_mtree/templates/kinabalu/`.
+Mosets Tree comes with a default template called '_Banyan_' which is stored at `/components/com_mtree/templates/banyan/`.
 If you did not modify the default template, you can skip this directory, otherwise, backup all files and directories in this template directory.

 {/answer}